 Duration: June-August; Approximately 20 hours per week

 Seeking two summer Garden Project Assistants who wish to gain hands-on experience in sustainable agriculture by tending organic gardens at Forbes College and Frist Campus Center.
 The gardens require daily weeding, watering, planting and harvesting.
 Garden Assistants will be expected to track production yield, and communicate available produce to campus chefs.
 Additional responsibilities include carrying out community outreach projects, and hosting a harvest event at the end of the summer.
 Students will also have an opportunity to learn about the regional food system through visits to local farms and food-related organizations.
 Experience is a plus but not required.
-Application Deadline: March 29.
-Applications are currently being accepted; to apply, please see link to application below.
+Application Deadline: April 7.
+Applications are closed.

 - Sustainability Assistant